The Many Roles of Water In Plant Growth

 While water itself will not cause nutrient uptake problems, the dissolved salts and minerals also present in your water just might. distilled and reverse osmosis water should show a TDS of zero ppm on a properly calibrated TDS meter.
 As this number increases, the possibility of a nutrient uptake problem also increases.
 So here is what you can do to avoid any problems...

-The majority of the dissolved solids in tap water come from calcium carbonate.
+The majority of the dissolved solids in municipal (city) tap water come from Calcium Carbonate.
 Plus, sodium levels in general are not usually high enough in municipal water supplies to cause a problem.
-This has been the case for me here in Cleveland Ohio.
-I have been using the tap water here to make up my nutrient solution for several years and have never had a problem.
+While living in Cleveland Ohio, I used the tap water regularly for several years with no problems.

-To finish making my point, 100 ppm of calcuim carbonate in your water is basically like 100 ppm of nutrients in your water that your plants can never use.
-Every single major hydroponic nutrient manufacturer will tell you the same thing...to get the maximum plant growth results from their recommended feeding instructions, the water you begin with needs to have a very low TDS (preferably zero).
+To finish making my point, 100 ppm of Calcium Carbonate in your water is basically like 100 ppm of nutrients in your water that your plants can never use.
+Every single major hydroponic nutrient manufacturer will tell you the same thing...to get the maximum plant growth from their recommended feeding instructions, the water you begin with needs to have a very low TDS or EC reading (preferably zero).

 Let me take a shot at this one...I believe plants will take up the calcium carbonate before they will take up other forms of calcium that play a vital role in the plant's ability to uptake and use some of the other nutrients efficiently.
-When some nutrients are being used faster than others, signs of nutrient imbalance and nutrient deficiency soon follow.
-This is a nutrition mess best avoided!
+This could cause some nutrients to be used faster than others, in which case signs of a nutrient imbalance and/or nutrient deficiency would soon follow.
+This is a nutrition mess best avoided altogether!